 Lithium’s underlying mechanism is still unclear, but possibilities include its modulation of serotonin neurotransmission and endocrine systems.
 From animal studies, research shows that there was an increase in serotonin levels when Lithium was added to the treatment plan along with the SSRI citalopram.

-When Should I Partake in Lithium Augmentation?
+When Should I Consider Lithium Augmentation?

 When Antidepressants Aren’t Working

 The nonresponse or the late onset of therapeutic response to antidepressants remains to be one of the major concerns in clinical practice.
-To address this concern, augmentation therapy aims to enhance treatment for depression.
+To address this concern, augmentation therapy aims to enhance treatment for Depression.

 Besides late or non-response to antidepressants, there are other factors that could make lithium augmentation the route for you.
 Instead of switching from one antidepressant to another, adding lithium to a treatment regimen can be an alternative.
 Lithium augmentation eliminates the need for a transition period between antidepressants, along with the risks that may come with it.